What is a Frozen Shoulder?

 In the early stages of a frozen shoulder treatment is focused on pain relief and reducing specific tasks that aggravate the symptoms.

-- Stay positive, for most people, time is all that is needed for a frozen shoulder to resolve.
+- Stay positive, for most people, time is all that is needed for a frozen shoulder to resolve (see the times suggested above)

 - Try using heat or ice packs, applied to the shoulder to help manage the pain ( ensure the pack is wrapped in a towel and check the skin regularly for signs of burns).

-- Modify any specific activities that aggravate your symptoms but do not stop completely.
+- Reduce or change any specific activities that aggravate your symptoms but do not stop completely.

 - Use regular pain relief in the form of paracetamol or ibuprofen (please check with a pharmacist to ensure these are safe for you).
 For some individuals stronger pain relief is required and you would need to discuss this with your GP.
 A steroid injection may also be used to help control the pain.
 This can be discussed with your GP or physiotherapist, but is generally only used when other medications have been tried unsuccessfully.